You may have heard of new regulations impacting data security, payments and banking, such as GDPR and PSD2, but what does it all really mean?

-- strengthen and unify data protection for individuals within the EU, including those who export EU personal data outside of the EU
+- Strengthen and unify data protection for individuals within the EU, including those who export EU personal data outside of the EU

-- give EU citizens and residents back control of their personal data
+- Give EU citizens and residents back control of their personal data

-- simplify the regulatory environment for international businesses by unifying regulation within the EU.
+- Simplify the regulatory environment for international businesses by unifying regulation within the EU.

 Personal data means any information relating to a person, such as their name, home address, posts on social networking websites or a computer’s IP address.

-PSD2 stands for the second Payments Service Directive, which comes into effect in January 2018.
+PSD2 stands for the second Payments Service Directive, which came into effect in January 2018.
 PSD2 impacts banks and financial service providers for the benefit of small business owners and their customers in that it aims to:

 - improve decision making for businesses